lucashel-design/project-planner-ai/README.md

 - JavaScript
 - LocalStorage

-## What I Practiced

-With this project, I focused on improving:

-- JavaScript application logic
+## Learning Goals

+This project helped me practice:

 - State management
+- DOM manipulation
-- Dynamic UI rendering
+- UI updates based on application state
-- Component and file structure
+- File and logic organization
-- User flow thinking
+- User-centered flow design
-- Frontend problem solving
+- Building structured frontend applications without frameworks

-## Why I Built This
+## Why This Project Matters

-I built this project to practice how a frontend application handles user input, stores data, updates the interface, and keeps the experience organized around the user’s goal.
+I built this project to practice more than layout and styling.

-It also helped me think more carefully about product flow, especially how to guide users from a vague idea to a more structured plan.
+My goal was to better understand how a frontend app behaves when the user creates content, moves through a flow, updates information, and expects the interface to respond correctly.

-## Current Status
+## Next Steps

-This project is still evolving and being improved as part of my learning process.

-Next improvements may include:
+Planned improvements include:

-- Better UI polish
+- Cleaner visual design
-- Smarter assistant responses
+- Better assistant logic
-- Improved project categorization
-- More flexible planning flows
+- More advanced project planning options
+- Improved UX for multi-project workflows

 ## Author

 Lucas Helfensteller

-Frontend developer in transition from hospitality to tech, currently focused on building practical projects and strengthening my JavaScript and React skills.
+Career changer from hospitality to tech, focused on frontend development and building practical projects with JavaScript and React.